Project creation#

 Following Project methods are used for creation:

-Add a module to the project.
+Create a module body and add it to the model.

 Parameters: